First grade: Oceania

 In Australia, first grade is called Year 1 in some states.
 It is the second year of school after Kindergarten (called Prep in some states), and children are usually between 6 and 7 years old when entering.

 In New Zealand, first grade is called "Year 2."
 Children generally start this level when they are 6 or 7 years old.

 South America

 In Brazil, first grade is the primeiro ano do Ensino Fundamental I. That is, the minimum age for first grade was changed from 7 (84 months) to 6 years (72 months) when the "alphabetization" grade, called simply Alfabetização (literacy), was renamed first grade, with all following grades renamed as well.
 All students must be 6 years old before an assigned cut-off date.

 In Uruguay, first graders are usually six years old.
-However, regulations stipulate that students must be six years old before April 30 in that given year.
+However, regulations stipulate students must be six years old before April 30 in that given year.